gi8lino/certalert-python/README.md

 ## Certificate Types

-Certinator supports three types of certificates:
+Certinator supports the following types of certificates:

+- CRT: Standard certificate format with the `.crt` file extension.
 - PEM: Standard certificate format with the `.pem` file extension.
 - PKCS12 (P12): Certificate format with the `.p12` file extension.
 - Java Keystore (JKS): Certificate format with the `.jks` file extension.